andersrv/README/design-research/README.md

 This means that we combine ethnographic fieldwork, co-design and prototyping: We move between exploring, experimenting and evaluating.

 *Exploring* means that we visit patients in their homes or clinicians in the clinic.
-We observe their daily life or work and talk about their problems and needs.
-We also engage them in asking “what if” and together we explore and envision possible better futures with the SCAUT platform and how we can help realising it.
+We observe their daily life or workpractice and collect insights regarding their problems and needs.
+Furthermore, we engage the end-users in asking “what if” and together we explore and envision possible better futures with the SCAUT platform and how we can contribute to realising it.

 *Experimenting* means that we sketch, create mock-ups and prototypes to get feedback on early versions of possible new features.
 Here, we collaborate closely with Engineering around development and implementation of new features.